BlockChain-Station/docs/technology/faq.md

 2\.
 ERC20: ENTRC Exists on the Ethereum network\
 3\.
 BEP20: ENTER Exists on Binance Chain

-Note that EnterChain addresses share the same structure as Ethereum addresses (0x…), **but they are not Ethereum addresses**.
+Note that Blockchain Station™ addresses share the same structure as Ethereum addresses (0x…), **but they are not Ethereum addresses**.

 ### Can I send ERC20 ENTRC tokens to my Enter Wallet?